ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 The output of this step should be a text file with the CpGs in the rows and the chr, start, end, CpG ID and beta values per sample in the columns.
 Here you have an [example](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/example_bed_file_format.txt).\
 [GSet_to_BED.R](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/GSet_to_BED.R)

 Additionally, following the code from [Oliva et al.2021](https://www.nature.com/articles/s41588-022-01249-y), we will compute the rank-based inverse normal transformation (RNT) from the beta values.
-The following script will guide you from the PACEAnalysis final output to the BED file as in the previous example with the beta values.\
+The following script will guide you from the PACEAnalysis final output to the BED file as in the previous script with the beta values.\
 [GSet_to_BED_RNT_values.R](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/GSet_to_BED_RNT_values.R)

 Sort BED file: